 Fishing has been part of Austen Brown’s entire life.
 When he was eight years old, he began fishing with his father, gaining experience as a crew member and deckhand on boats up and down the West Coast.
 After getting his start with swordfish, Austen ran a boat in Alaska for nearly a decade, fishing for pollock and salmon, and most recently, he has run a longline boat in Hawaii, fishing for tuna.

 The ban is supposed to prevent accidental captures of other animals.
 However, with plenty of longstanding protections, such as seasonal closures and equipment and observer mandates for boats, unwanted bycatch is minimal.
-The ban will, however, destroy the sustainably caught American swordfish supply.
-Demand will shift to foreign markets, where environmental accountability and oversight are less stringent.
+The ban would, however, destroy the sustainably caught American swordfish supply.
+Demand would then be satisfied by foreign markets, where environmental accountability and oversight are less stringent.
 The unintended result: more animals accidentally killed or injured.

-To preserve an industry that’s fed Californians and supported their livelihoods for generations, several fishermen are fighting back with two cases in federal court in California.
+To preserve an industry that’s fed Californians and supported their livelihoods for generations, several fishermen fought back with two cases in federal court in California.

 In 2022, PLF settled and dismissed both cases after the California Department of Fish and Wildlife and the attorney general revised their interpretation of the state’s Fish and Game Code and agreed to a settlement that would allow Austen Brown and other fishermen to continue their trade, so long as they continue to possess federal permits.